polarode/hska-go-generics/README.md

 	Values func([]reflect.Value, *rand.Rand)
 }
 ```
 It can also be used to configure the number of iterations and to set a source for random numbers.
 But to only set the generators, only Values function needs to be defined.
 For each parameter of the property function, the `values` array needs to have an entry with a `reflect.Value`.
-Reflective values are used, because the types of these generators are only checked during runtime.
-This means, compared to the Arbitrary instances in Haskell, there is no type safety for the generators in Go.

 ```go
 config := quick.Config{